elangrr/testnet_guide/redbelly-mainnet/monitoring/README.md

 export REDBELLY_TELEGRAM_TOKEN="YOUR_TELEGRAM_BOT_TOKEN"
 export REDBELLY_TELEGRAM_CHAT_ID="YOUR_TELEGRAM_BOT_CHAT_ID"
 export REDBELLY_MIN_BALANCE=10
+export REDBELLY_TELEGRAM_INTERVAL=3600
 ```

 Change the variable to yours , `REDBELLY_MIN_BALANCE` means it will alert you when the sign wallet balance is less than 10 RBNT

-* By default it will send notification every hour , but you can edit those interval in the script.
-Change this part : `"telegram_interval": 3600`
+* By default it will send notification every hour , but you can edit the `REDBELLY_TELEGRAM_INTERVAL` in seconds 3600 = 1 Hour

 ## Run the Script